memgraph/docs/docs/reference-guide/replication.md

 "172.17.0.4:10050"
 ```

-Default value of the PORT_NUMBER is `10000` so if you set REPLICA roles using
+The default value of the PORT_NUMBER is `10000`, so if you set REPLICA roles using
-that port you can define the socket address specifying only the valid IP address:
+that port, you can define the socket address specifying only the valid IP address:

 ```plaintext
 "IP_ADDRESS"